Ai00-X/ai00_server/README.md

-AI00 RWKV Server is based on the [RWKV model]（ https://github.com/BlinkDL/ChatRWKV ）Inference API server for.
+AI00 RWKV Server is based on the [RWKV model](https://github.com/BlinkDL/ChatRWKV) Inference API server for.

 Supports VULKAN inference acceleration and can run on all GPUs that support VULKAN.

-No need for bulky Pytorch CUDA and other running environments, compact body, ready to use out of the box!
+No need for bulky Pytorch or CUDA and other running environments, compact body, ready to use out of the box!

 Compatible with Openai's ChatGPT API interface.